michaelarn0ld/sh-scripts/README.md

 |   chmox              |   Adds execution permissions to files
 |   makemvn            |   Creates a barebone directory structure for maven projects
 |   path               |   Prints an easy-to-read version of ```$PATH```
+|   reposync           |   Syncs your local and remote repos, from a parent directory
 |   ucmt               |   Removes comments from code blocks in vi